18F/handbook/docs/04-how-we-work/KPIs.md

 CivicActions tracks and reports on company Key Performance Indicators (KPIs) monthly.
 These KPIs are presented to the whole company at the monthly All Hands Calls (AHC).

-## How to read this chart

-- The first column is the KPI and the second column is the target
-- A green cell indicates the highest level of KPI health and aligns with the target
-- A yellow cell indicates a KPI that is trending towards or away from healthiest
-- A red cell indicates the KPI is below the desired health standard

 ## Definition of terms

 - **Key Performance Indicator (KPI):** A numerical and measurable signal that demonstrates the health of the organization and how effective we are at achieving key business objectives.